RitreshGirdhar/IOT-DeviceMonitoring/README.md

 # IOT Device Monitoring Sample Application
 Sample application to capture Events from IOT devices and monitors it through ELK or store it in events-store or some time-series database for further processing.

-Here i am taking very basic example of weather temperature capturing city wise.
+Here i am taking a very basic example of capturing weather temperature city-wise.
 You could use it for any another event capturing.

-Idea of this application is to give you enough idea to set up your own message broker and device-monitoring.
+Purpose of this application is to give you enough idea to set up your own message broker & device-monitoring.

-Below are the most Popular Internet of Things Protocols and tandards Communication Technologies.
+Below are the most Popular Internet of Things Protocols and standard communication technologies :
 * MQTT
 * DDS
 * AMQP
 * Bluetooth
 * Zigbee

 In this tutorial i am using MQTT protocol.
-To capture events from devices we need mqtt broker to capture the events and store it then it would be used for further processing.
+To capture events from IOT devices we require mqtt broker to consume the generated events and store it for further processing.

-I am using RabbitMQ as MQTT broker and to simulate behavior of IOT devices event generation i will use mosquitto publisher.
-Refer [this](https://youtu.be/deG25y_r6OY) to understand basic understanding of RabbitMQ
+I am using RabbitMQ as MQTT broker and to simulate behavior of IOT devices event generation i will use mosquitto's publisher.

-Pre-requisite
+Refer [this](https://youtu.be/deG25y_r6OY) to understand basic understanding of RabbitMQ.

+Pre-requisites :
 1. Basic understanding of RabbitMQ and ELK.
-2. Install RabbitMQ Server and ELK stack.
+2. Install RabbitMQ Server.
 3. Install mosquitto package.
 4. Set up ELK on your machine.